Ngembak Geni is a day of self-introspection where locals take time to contemplate on their values about tolerance love, patience and kindness.

-Most of the shops will be closed on this day, however many restaurants will remain open.
-Instead, you will find many shopkeepers bring their wares to the beaches around Seminyak and sell their items at small market stalls.
+Most of the shops will be closed on this day; however, many restaurants will remain open.
+Instead, you will find many shopkeepers bringing their wares to the beaches around Seminyak and selling their items at small market stalls.

-Ngembak Geni Festival Dates 2018, Balinese Ritual Holidays
+Ngembak Geni, 2024 Festival Dates, Balinese Ritual Holidays